Work abroad in Vietnam by teaching English while you explore the historical cities, world famous food, and breathtaking countryside.

-It can be very challenging to be a vegetarian in Vietnam.
+It can be a bit challenging to be a vegetarian in Vietnam.
 Most of the food in the restaurants contain some sort of meat, meat broth, or are prepared with fish sauce.
-However, there is an abundance of fresh fruit and vegetables in the markets!
-Vegetarians should plan to frequently prepare meals at home.
+However, there are traditional restaurants in Vietnam that serve strictly vegetarian fare.
+Look for restaurants that say “chay“ (vegetarian in Vietnamese) on the sign.
+In addition, there is an abundance of fresh fruit and vegetables in the markets for those interested in cooking their own meals!

 Vietnamese teachers dress professionally.
 While teaching, you should dress “business casual”.
 Women should wear skirts/dresses that are knee length or longer, or nice pants.
 Tops should cover your chest and shoulders.
 Men should wear trousers with collared shirts (polos or button-downs).

 Outside of the classroom is more flexible, but you should keep in mind that the Vietnamese tend to be more conservative than most Western countries, especially in the rural areas outside of the city.

 All teachers need to be fully vaccinated against COVID-19 before arriving to their destination country.

 We recommend visiting your doctor or a local travel clinic for updated advice on recommended immunizations.
 You should visit a doctor a couple of months before your program.

 Here is some health information for Vietnam: http://wwwnc.cdc.gov/travel/destinations/traveler/none/vietnam